rkennaway/StPetersburg/README.md

 Altadena is like Pasadena, but with 1 added to each prize.

-Aix-to-Ghent is like Alternating St. Petersburg, but the expected values of the prizes grow exponentially, and so the prizes grow even
-faster: as 2^(2k) with alternating sign.
+Aix-to-Ghent is like Alternating St. Petersburg, but the expected values of the prizes grow as 2^k, and so the prizes grow even faster: as 2^(2k) with alternating sign.

 The game of Sudden Death is an exception to the general pattern.
 A coin is tossed up to n times.
 If it ever comes up tails, the game ends with no